§ Verifiable Trust v4 Specification

 -

-[TR-7] The recursion defined in [TR-1] and [TR-6] terminates at the Ecosystem DID, which is the issuer of the VTJSC and the controller of the Trust Registry.
+[TR-7] The recursion defined in [TR-1] and [TR-6] terminates at the Ecosystem DID, which is the issuer of the VTJSC and the identifier of the Ecosystem itself.
 The Ecosystem DID is the trust root.

 -